Brooklyn's Net: Finding Community On The Netball Court

 How long can you see yourself continuing to play?

 Recreationally, probably another 30 years.
-I mean, you see these women out here at Lincoln Terrace Park playing pickup netball – it’s a lifestyle for them.
+I mean, you see these women out here at Lincoln Terrace Park playing casual netball—it's a lifestyle for them.
 Some were former national squad members back in the Caribbean.
-So they've passed on netball to their kids and they still will hang out with each other and play pickup netball.
-I’m 25 and a personal trainer but I play with this one Jamaican who is maybe 60 or so, and she can still kick my ass.
+So they've passed on netball to their kids and they still will hang out with each other and play casual netball.
+I'm 25 and a personal trainer but I play with this one Jamaican who is maybe 60 or so, and she can still run rings around me.
 You don't lose the skills.
 You just become a smarter player.

 Words: Sam Hockley-Smith